 - Round 1-multiple games are set up to eliminate down time.
 The only item relevant at this point is understanding the field, where and how they score and other brief game rules. - Round 2 & 3-add the coaching points as challenges for the players to try to achieve.
-For example, if your training session goal is to build up in the attacking half, introduce 1-2 concepts per round for players to try to achieve. - Round 4 & 5-In this round, increase the complexity of the tasks as the players demonstrate a better understanding of the game. - Include technical considerations as well as decision making ideas to each coaching point. - By the end of the activity, the players have achieved the same outcome but instead of asking them to remember, we layer the concepts they achieve step-by-step. - If you have too many players for 1 activity, set up multiple fields.
-Be mindful of fatigue and maintain the quality you hope to achieve.
-For this reason, substitutions may be needed.
+For example, if your training session goal is to build up in the attacking half, introduce 1-2 concepts per round for players to try to achieve. - Round 4 & 5-In this round, increase the complexity of the tasks as the players demonstrate a better understanding of the game. - Include technical considerations as well as decision making ideas to each coaching point. - By the end of the activity, the players have achieved the same outcome but instead of asking them to remember, we layer the concepts they achieve step-by-step. - Due to the increase of roster and too many players for 1 activity, set up multiple fields.
+Multitasking is key and be mindful of fatigue and maintain the quality you hope to achieve.
+For this reason, rotations(substitutions) may be needed.
 Coaches will need to monitor the work to rest ratio to ensure all players are engaged but allow for adequate rest as well.